Nildyanna/armgddn-downloader/README.md

 # ARMGDDN Downloader

-Production-ready external downloader app for ARMGDDN Browser that handles rclone processing on the user's machine.
+Production-ready external downloader app for ARMGDDN Browser that handles downloads on the user's machine using rclone.

 ## Features

+- 🔗 **Deep Link Integration**: One-click downloads from website via `armgddn://` protocol
 - 📥 **Manifest-based downloads**: Fetch download manifests from ARMGDDN Browser
+- 🔐 **Encrypted rclone config**: Automatically fetches and decrypts rclone configuration
-- ⏸️ **Pause/Resume support**: HTTP Range requests for reliable downloads
+- ⏸️ **Pause/Resume support**: HTTP Range requests with auto-retry (3 attempts)
 - 📊 **Progress tracking**: Real-time download speed and progress
-- 📦 **Queue management**: Configurable concurrent downloads
+- 📦 **Queue management**: Configurable concurrent downloads (default: 3)
-- 🔒 **Secure**: Token-based authentication, no sensitive data exposed
+- 🔒 **Secure**: Token-based authentication, encrypted config, no sensitive data exposed
-- 💾 **Cross-platform**: Windows and Linux support
+- 💾 **Cross-platform**: Windows and Linux support with bundled rclone binaries

 ## How It Works

 1. User navigates to a game/folder in ARMGDDN Browser
-2. Browser generates a signed manifest with download URLs
-3. User copies manifest URL to this app
+2. User clicks "Download with App" button on website
+3. Website triggers `armgddn://download?manifest=<url>` deep link
-4. App fetches manifest and queues all files
+4. App automatically opens and fetches the manifest
+5. App downloads encrypted rclone config from server (first run)
+6. Downloads start automatically using rclone remotes
-5. Downloads happen on user's machine with pause/resume support
+7. All downloads happen on user's machine with pause/resume and auto-retry
-6. **Server load is eliminated** - no rclone processes on server
+8. **Server load is eliminated** - no rclone processes or bandwidth usage on server

 ## Development